psousa50/promptbase/blog/blog.md

 ## Aider

 Aider's response is a bit better.
-It was able to change the PromptRequest to include an Id, but it changed only one of the prompt's static data to contain an Id.
+It was able to change the PromptRequest to include an ID, but it changed only one of the prompt's static data to contain an ID.
 It was also able to change the UI to fetch the ID and the text from the APIs but it missed the part where the UI should use the ID to generate the responses.

 Here is a clipped screenshot of what Aider generated: